Constraining the orbital eccentricity of inspiralling compact binary systems with Advanced LIGO: Waveform model

 \section{Waveform model}

 In this section we review the gravitational wave signal model that we apply in our parameter estimation calculations.
 Section \ref{subsec:waveformampphase} provides our waveform model in the stationary phase approximation, including the incorporation of eccentricity and spin effects.
-Section \ref{subsec:cosmo} reviews how cosmological effects enter the waveform.
-Section \ref{subsec:snr} provides some useful formulas for the signal-to-noise ratio (SNR), and Section \ref{subsec:freq} discusses the termination condition for our waveforms at high frequencies.
+Appendix \ref{app:cosmo} reviews how cosmological effects enter the waveform.
+Section \ref{subsec:snr} provides some useful formulas for the signal-to-noise ratio (SNR), and Sec.~\ref{subsec:freq} discusses the termination condition for our waveforms at high frequencies.